 Who do I email my story(ies) to?

-Please send your stories to Lucie and Stuart: email@example.com
+Please send your stories to Stuart: firstname.lastname@example.org

 In the heading please put ‘Story for The News’.
 Don’t forget to attach your bio pic as well as your bio (under 30 words).

-They will get in touch to let you know if it is suitable for the next batch of stories and if so if any edits are required.
+He will get in touch to let you know if it is suitable for the next batch of stories and if so if any edits are required.

 Here are the fantastic stories that I collected for batches 1 and 2: